7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Each region (Turkish: bölge) is broken into 81 provinces (Turkish: il) which are then broken into districts (Turkish: ilçe) and then into neighborhoods (Turkish: mahellesi).
+Each region (Turkish: bölge) is divided into provinces (Turkish: il), of which there are 81, and further breaks down into districts (Turkish: ilçe) and then neighborhoods (Turkish: mahalle).

-While most of Turkey lies on the Asia side (or Anatolian), there are three provinces that are fully on the European side of Turkey.
+While most of Turkey lies on the Asian side (or Anatolian side), three provinces stand entirely on the European side.
+Notably, both Istanbul and Çanakkale span across Europe and Asia.

 a chart of the 7 Regions in Turkey by size